 The next step is to choose a strategy to move your workloads and applications effectively, minimizing disruption and maximizing realized benefits.
 These can range from developing a cloud foundation for proof-of-concepts to deploying existing applications into best practice defined landing zones.
 Using migrations as code pipelines, large scale migrations of many applications can be undertaken in a controlled but expedited manner.
 For all-new applications and development, greenfield application development allows you to leverage all the powerful and unique cloud native features such as continuous scalability, and flexibility to event driven architectures upon which you only have to pay for the resources you utilize, realizing savings when workloads are idle.

-To learn about these strategies in detail, or gain more insights into how you can implement an optimal cloud migration for your business, watch our Modern Cloud Adoption Webinar where we will dive deeper into the various paths to cloud adoption and discuss tools and accelerators developed by AWS, such as the Pre-Migration Cost Assessment or the AWS Cloud Adoption Framework that can help guide you through your migration effort.
+To gain more insights on the optimal cloud migration path for your business, download our 4 Paths to Cloud Migration Whitepaper.
 If you’re ready to begin your journey to the cloud and would like to know how Onica can help, get in touch with our cloud adoption experts today!